bioinfo-cnb/bionmf-gpu/doc/user_guide.txt.md

 ## 1. Introduction

- ***BioNMF-GPU*** implements the ***Non-negative Matrix Factorization*** (***NMF***) by making use of a ***Graphics-Processing Unit*** (***GPU***).
+ ***NMF-mGPU*** implements the ***Non-negative Matrix Factorization*** (***NMF***) by making use of a ***Graphics-Processing Unit*** (***GPU***).
 NMF is able to represent a data set as the linear combination of a collection of elements named *factors*.
 The *factorization rank* (i.e, the number of *factors*) is usually specified as a low value, so NMF results in a considerably reduced representation of the input data.

  Mathematically, this algorithm can be described as the *decomposition* of an input matrix, **V**, into two other matrices, **W** and **H**, whose product is approximately the former (i.e., **V** ~ **W** \* **H**).
 If matrix **V** has *n* rows and *m* columns, then dimensions for output matrices, **W** and **H**, will be *n* × *k* and *k* × *m* (respectively), being *"k"* the specified *factorization rank*.
 In this context, **W** contains the (reduced) set of *k* factors, and **H** stores the coefficients of the linear combination of such factors that rebuilds **V**.
 Usually, the factorization rank (*k*) provided by the user, is a value much less than *n* and *m*.

  In contrast to other similar factorization algorithms (e.g., *PCA*, *SVD*, or *ICA*), NMF is constrained to use *non-negative* values and additive-only combinations on all matrices.
 This results in a *parts-based* representation of data, where each factor can be *contextually interpreted*.

  Driven by the ever-growing demands of the game industry, where numerous algebraic operations are required to draw images on the screen, GPUs have evolved from simple graphics-drawing devices into highly parallel and programmable systems that largely outperforms any conventional processor.
-This GPU implementation of the NMF algorithm has been developed using the NVIDIA's ***Compute Unified Device Architecture*** (***CUDA***) programming model. *CUDA* represents the GPU as a programmable *co-processor*, which will be then responsible of computing all required algebraic operations.
+This GPU implementation of the NMF algorithm has been developed using the NVIDIA's ***Compute Unified Device Architecture*** (***CUDA***) programming model. *CUDA* represents the GPU as a programmable *coprocessor*, which will be then responsible of computing all required algebraic operations.

- *BioNMF-GPU* is able to process matrices of any size.
+ *NMF-mGPU* is able to process matrices of any size.
 Even on detached devices with a dedicated (and limited) on-board memory, the NMF algorithm can be executed on large datasets by blockwise transferring and processing the input matrix, as necessary.

  <!--Finally, this software can make use of multiple GPU devices through ***MPI*** (***Message-Passing Interface***).-->

- In addition to *bioNMF-GPU*, there are some utility programs to make easier working with input files.
-It includes a program for binary-text file conversion, and another to generate input matrices with random data (useful for testing *bioNMF-GPU*).
+ In addition to *NMF-mGPU*, there are some utility programs to make easier working with input files.
+It includes a program for binary-text file conversion, and another to generate input matrices with random data (useful for testing *NMF-mGPU*).
 See section 6 *"Utility programs"* for details.

 *****************************

-## 2. *BioNMF-GPU* arguments
+## 2. *NMF-mGPU* arguments

 Program usage: